rizkiwibowo19/E2E_Testing_Website/README.md

-This project is an end-to-end (E2E) testing suite for a website using Cypress.
-The goal of these tests is to ensure that various features on the website function correctly according to predefined user scenarios.
+Here is an example of an automation testing project on the website demowebshop.tricentis.com using Cypress, with reporting done using Mochawesome.
 This testing suite includes five test cases:

 1. Responsive Testing,